skpm/with-webview/template/README.md

  * Supports asynchronous changes when promise is returned.
  *
  * @param {object} config - original webpack config.
- * @param {boolean} isPluginCommand - wether the config is for a plugin command or a resource **/ module.exports = function (config, isPluginCommand) {
+ * @param {boolean} isPluginCommand - whether the config is for a plugin command or a resource **/ module.exports = function(config, isPluginCommand) {
   /** you can change config here **/
 }
 ```